 As major cancer is the main culprit for CI claims, it is worth noting that there are new exclusions in this ever-growing list.
 Certain prostrate, thyroid, gastro-intestinal and new variants of bone marrow cancers are considered minor and, in some cases, non-malignant hence they have been excluded from the list of severe stage CI definitions.

 There are also more definitive medical evidences required to diagnose that one has a major cancer and often require confirmation by a consultant specialist as well.
-Though these changes narrow the definitions of major cancer somewhat, it goes a long way to help everyone manage the rising cost of CI cover by focusing on cancers that severely impact one’s life.
+These changes more clearly reflect the intent of CI coverage and goes a long way to help everyone manage the rising cost of CI cover by focusing on cancers that severely impact one’s life.

 - Nervous System – conditions that affect the nervous system that causes eventual permanent inability for one to perform at least 3 out of 6 Activities of Daily Living for a continuous period of 6 months or more.
 These include muscular dystrophy, motor neurone disease, poliomyelitis etc.

 If the definition sounds familiar to you, it is!
 These are the exact same definitions under which we define severe disability under long term care plans like ElderShield and CareShield Life launching end of this year.
 A CI plan pays a lump sum under such conditions to replace your loss of income while a long-term care plan provides monthly payouts over a lifetime to pay for your care-giving needs.

 - Senses – these refer to the irreversible loss of sight, hearing, speech and use of limbs which could be caused by an injury or illness.